Counties 1 Surrey/Sussex: 2026–27

-Teams for 2025–26
+2025–26

+Participating teams and locations

 Departing were Twickenham, promoted to Regional 2 South Central, whilst East Grinstead (11th) and Old Haileyburians (12th) were relegated to Counties 2 Sussex and Counties 2 Surrey respectively.

 A month ahead of the new season began Uckfield, who had been promoted as champions of Counties 2 Sussex, withdrew from the competition having lost their head coach and a significant number of senior players to league rivals Hove.